auth0/docs/articles/tokens/id-token/guides/validate-id-token.md

 To validate an ID Token, your application needs to:

 1. Check that the ID Token is correctly formatted
-2. Retrieve and filter your Auth0 JSON Web Key Set (JWKS)
-3. Verify the ID Token's signature
+2. Verify the ID Token's signature
-4. Verify the claims found inside the ID Token
+3. Verify the claims found inside the ID Token

 ::: note
 Most JWT libraries will take care of the token validation for you automatically, so be sure to reference the [Libraries for Token Signing/Verification section of JWT.io](https://jwt.io/#libraries-io) to find a JWT library for your platform and programming language.